-In the two previous sections we have come to rather different conclusions from those of Ref.
-[22].
-For the case of parallel plates, studied in Sec.
-II we found:
+So far we have come to rather different conclusions from those of Graham et al. For the case of parallel plates, we found:

-• The massless theory is perfectly well defined (no infrared divergences), and surface divergences, which in any case have no physical consequences, do not appear if the conformal stress tensor is used.

-• The vacuum expectation value of the stress tensor for the case of a massive scalar does have surface divergences, which are proportional to the mass squared, but which do not contribute to the force and are therefore physically irrelevant.
+- The massless theory is perfectly well defined (no infrared divergences), and surface divergences, which in any case have no physical consequences, do not appear if the conformal stress tensor is used. - The vacuum expectation value of the stress tensor for the case of a massive scalar does have surface divergences, which are proportional to the mass squared, but which do not contribute to the force and are therefore physically irrelevant.